SE3200FinalProject/Expense-Tracker/MEETINGS.md

 Abdullah Ba Hakim: Working on Database Schema .
 Will add to DESIGN.md.
 Joelle Drouillard: Assigned REST API Specification.
 Will add to DESIGN.md

+10/27/2025
-10/27/2025 Abdul: Will start working on the backend server setup on his local device first, then push the server folder to GitHub once it runs successfully.
+Abdul Will start working on the backend server setup on his local device first, then push the server folder to GitHub once it runs successfully.

+11/5/2025
+Abdul finished setting up the backend server for the expesnive Tracker project.
+The Express server is now running successfully on port 4000, and the Prisma database connection is working fine.
+The /api/auth/register and /api/auth/login routes were tested using Thunder Client and confirmed to be working.

+The Front-End Team will connect the react pages to the register and login API routes.

+We plan to meet again Friday or Saturday to make sure the front-end connects smoothly with the backend and to prepare for Milestone 2 progress updates.